COVID-19 Safety Measures for Face-to-Face Classes & FAQ

 On your first day at school, we will remind you of the main COVID symptoms.
 Students must tell IH Bristol immediately if they develop any symptoms.

-- If you have symptoms or have tested positive with COVID-19, you must self-isolate at home for at least 10 days (correct as of 4.8.20).
-Our team will be in regular contact with you to support you, to make sure you have what you need, to help with any phone calls in English, etc. You can find the latest UK government guidance here
+- If you have symptoms or have tested positive with COVID-19, you must self-isolate at home for at least 10 days.
+Our team will be in regular contact with you to support you, to make sure you have what you need, to help with any phone calls in English, etc. You can find the latest NHS guidance here

-- Where possible, we will move you to online lessons so you can continue learning while self-isolating (with no reimbursement).
+- Where possible, we will move you to online lessons so you can continue learning while self-isolating (there is no difference in cost for this).
 If you are too ill to have classes, this is a standard absence as per our Terms & Conditions

 - If a period of self-isolation ends after your planned departure from the UK, or you become ill and are unable to travel, you will need to extend your stay at your own cost but only for accommodation.

 - If you have been in close contact with someone from the school who tests positive with COVID-19, you will be contacted and advised to self-isolate for 10 days (UK latest advice).